applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 Another approach to reducing the runtime of this process would be to create a faster implementation of the algorithm (though at some point that won't be possible anymore), use a faster computer, or run the process in parallel on multiple processors.
 All of these would be ways to reduce the runtime of the search by some factor $f$, where $new\ runtime \approx \frac{runtime}{f}$.

-In practice, for a production scale sequence database search application like BLAST, we'd combine these approaches.
-In the next section we'll explore ways to reduce the runtime of database searching for a fixed number of query sequences and a fixed number of reference sequences by reducing the number of pairwise alignments that the search function will perform.
+In practice, for a production-scale sequence database search application like BLAST, we'd combine these approaches.
+In the next section we'll explore ways to reduce the runtime of database-searching for a fixed number of query sequences and a fixed number of reference sequences by reducing the number of pairwise alignments that the search function will perform.

 ## Heuristic algorithms <link src="mUArdw"/>